0atman/noboilerplate/scripts/14-youre-doing-agile-wrong.md

 notes:

-This is a problem, because the people with the money very reasonably want the answer to this question.
+And this is a problem, because the people with the money very reasonably want the answer to this question.

 Scrum evolved as a lightweight wrapper around Extreme Programming (XP), to sneak Agile into an organisation that demands deadlines and project tracking.